Gakuto1112/SenkoSan/.github/costume_catalog.md

 # The costume catalog
 This is a list of costumes which she can wear.
-You can change the costume at [the avatar settings](./README.md#action-4-1-costume-change) (some pictures may be old).
+You can change the costume at [the avatar settings](./README.md#action-4-1-costume-change).

 ## Normal costume
 ![Normal costume](README_images/通常の服.jpg)